 Duplication in reach is getting contained with changing weights during the campaign.

-What happens, when data release day (Thursday) is a Public Holiday
+What happens, when there is a Public Holiday on a Weekday (Mon-Thu)?

 What is the rural definition taken for data?